 Pulled quadriceps (Quad)

 This *hard name* injury is a childhood repetitive use injury that causes a painful inflammation lump below the knee.
 It is more of a growing pain that some players, especially ages 9-18, have to deal with.
-But some players as young as 6 and adults as old as 40 can experience it as well.
+Some players as young as 6 and adults as old as 40 can experience it as well.

 There’s not much you can do about Osgood, but take some ibuprofen, vitamin D, & Ice when it flares up.
 This condition is not serious and usually goes away within a few months.

 Ask yourself: is pain located on the shins?
 If so, you could have shin splints.
 Shin splints are micro-tears that make it hard to flex the toes up.
-So this makes it hard to walk, run and juggle a ball.
-Trapping the ball with the inside of the foot is also uncomfortable because you have to lift your toes up.
+So this makes it uncomfortable to walk, run and juggle a ball.
+Trapping the ball with the inside of the foot is also pain, because you have to lift your toes up.
 The best thing you can do is Rest!
-If you can take off a few days it should recover.
+If you can take a few days off it should recover.
 If not and it sticks around a few weeks you need to go to the Doctor.
 It’s probably something worse and you could be out a month or more.

 A Contusion EVERY soccer player deals with almost every week.
 This is something we have to deal with but knowing how to treat it helps.
 Really, it’s bumps and bruises and they go away.
 But if you can ICE then it helps.
 Sometimes these knocks can take several weeks to recover.
 Of the common soccer injuries this has to be #1.
 I think we all get these every week just living life.
 Some can be serious so read up on it by clicking the link above.